Wint3rmute/baczek.me/content/alternatives.md

 # Justification/Philosophy

-Most of the software, that powers this world runs on C, C++ and Java.
-I do not mean to criticise those languages, as they were both a great improvement for the programming community, opening new and exciting paths to better software.
+Most of the software that powers our devices runs on C, C++ and Java.
+I do not mean to criticise those languages, as they were a great improvement for the programming community, opening new and exciting paths to better software.
 However, during the last 2 decades, new languages have emerged, fulfilling the need for:

 - Built-in tools for easy code reuse (package/library management)
 - Memory safety